-Now that spots 12 through 3 are firmly decided, let’s get down to business: who should earn the coveted number one spot?
+Now that spots twelve through three are firmly decided, let’s get down to business: who should earn the coveted number one spot?
 Chavez or Salvador?
 What weighs more heavily: records or sheer talent?
 Accomplishments or potential?

 Both J.C.
 Superstar and Sal Sanchez had plenty going for them.
 They were both accomplished champions with fight-ending power and tremendous chins, proven warriors who partook in violent battles, and both had natural talent to spare.
 That being said, there are some major differences to point out as well.
 Chavez loved in-fighting and always committed himself to attacking the body to make the head fall eventually.
 He was a come-forward fighter who always did best against relatively stationary targets, and was adept at cutting off the ring.
 However, if his game had a weakness, and it did, it was that talented, mobile boxers could give him fits.

-Sanchez fought perhaps more fluidly than Chavez, and with a more refined defense as well.
-His handspeed was better than Chavez’, and this allowed him to get off more punches each time he threw a combination.
+Sanchez boxed more fluidly than Chavez, and with a more refined defense as well.
+His hand speed was better than Chavez’, and this allowed him to get off more punches each time he threw a combination.
 Also, in contrast to J.C.
 Superstar, Sal showed a higher degree of adaptability, as comfortable fighting on the backfoot if needed or moving forward if his rival accommodated him.

 Of course, Chavez’ boxing glory contrasted starkly with the suspicions of corruption and connivance that stemmed from his association with Don King, and from the fact he became one of the sport’s biggest cash cows.
 Maybe Sanchez’ case benefits from the fact he never even took the chance to play a role like the one Chavez did, given that there wasn’t time for him to climb as high as the Sinaloan did.
 However, it seems unfair to decide such an important matter based on this point.

 MC: Unfair as it may be, how can one argue against a boxer who, in terms of competing at the elite level, offers us something close to perfection?
-That 17 month stretch between “Chava’s” startling upset of Danny “Little Red” Lopez for the WBC featherweight championship and his turning back the furious challenge of Azumah Nelson in his final fight is something very special indeed.
-The only thing missing was a unification match with WBA titlist Eusebio Pedroza, something that can’t be held against Sanchez.
-He defended his title nine times in that span against the best contenders available and in those nine fights defeated stronger opposition than many current-day champions face in their entire careers.
+That seventeen month stretch between “Chava’s” startling upset of Danny “Little Red” Lopez for the WBC title and his turning back the furious challenge of Azumah Nelson in his final fight is something very special indeed.
+The only thing missing was a unification match with WBA titlist Eusebio Pedroza, which can’t be held against Sanchez.
+He defended his title nine times in that span against the best opposition available and in those nine fights defeated stronger opposition than many current-day champions face in their entire careers.
 Lopez, Ruben Castillo, Patrick Ford, Juan LaPorte, Wilfredo Gomez and Nelson are a truly formidable assemblage of talent and I would challenge you to come up with three vanquished foes on JCC’s ledger to surpass the trio of Hall of Famers that is Lopez, Gomez and Nelson.

 Similarly, after defeating Meldrick Taylor by a highly questionable stoppage in 1990, he avoided a rematch for almost five years.
-He also had a regrettable tendency to refuse to give credit to opponents who got the better of him, for example, blaming his loss to Randall on the referee and refusing to acknowledge the absurdity of the draw verdict against Pernell Whitaker.
+He also had a regrettable tendency to refuse to give credit to opponents who got the better of him, for example, blaming his loss to Randall on the referee and refusing to acknowledge the absurdity of the draw verdict against Pernell Whitaker, who, it should be noted, completely out-classed him.
 Does not a true “Mexican Style” warrior avoid making excuses for losses, while instead seeking out the best competition?
-Taylor, Randall, and Whitaker all deserved greater respect, not to mention timely rematches, from “El César del Boxeo.”
+Taylor, Randall, and Whitaker all deserved greater respect, not to mention more timely rematches, from “El César del Boxeo.”